Skip to content

 Grade: B-plus

-In Daviess County Nursing and Rehabilitation, 14.79% Percentage of Patients
+In Daviess County Nursing and Rehabilitation, 98.35% of Patients

-This indicates the percent of residents who required more assistance with activities of daily living over time.
+This tells you the percent of patients that required more assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's could be a sign of decline of a resident's medical condition.

 Ability to Keep Residents Mobile